jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 created = "2018-11-24"
 +++

 Recently, I started having a go at the [boundvariable][boundvariable] programming challenge (you can find my results [here][jsdw-boundvariable], but there be spoilers!).
-I won't give away any spoilers about it here incase you want to have a go yourself, except to say that it was good fun, and much deeper than I expected.

 The first step in the challenge is to write an interpreter.
-You're given the spec you need to adhere to.
-The interpreter is capable of being fed ASCII input one byte at a time, as well as handing back ASCII output one byte at a time.
+You're given the spec that you need to adhere to.
+The interpreter that you create is capable of being fed ASCII input one byte at a time, as well as handing back ASCII output one byte at a time.
 I eventually decided that it would be nice if my interpreter could allow TCP connections to be established to it; input from these connections would be sent into the interpreter, and output from the interpreter would be sent to any current TCP connections as well as to stdout.

-My first thought was that I could get away with using the basic, blocking `std::net::TcpListener`, since I wasn't too bothered about supporting multiple TCP connections being established at once.
-This would have worked fine I'm sure, but I decided that it would be much nicer to handle any number of concurrent connections, and for that I figured using `Tokio`—a Futures-based framework for doing asynchronous IO in Rust—was the best bet, since I'd done a little with Futures before, and surely streaming raw bytes around would be pretty easy!
+This seemed like a good opportunity to have anothe go with _Tokio_; an asynchronous IO framework for Rust.

-Prior to this experience, I had thought that Futures, Sinks and Streams were the smallest building blocks in the world of Tokio, and so that it what I was initially trying to find.
-Actually, all of the fundamental objects to read and write bytes to things ([`tokio::io::Stdout`][tokio-stdout], [`tokio::io::Stdin`][tokio-stdin] and [`tokio::net::TcpStream`][tokio-tcpstream] in my case) implement one or both of `AsyncRead` and `AsyncWrite`, but not the `Future`, `Sink` or `Stream` traits.
-In fact, there are lots of `poll_something` methods dotted around, so it's useful to know how to make use of these in the world of Futures.
+Prior to this experience, I had thought that Futures, Sinks and Streams were the smallest building blocks in the world of Tokio, and so I went looking for these things to read and write my bytes for me.
+Actually, all of the fundamental objects to read and write bytes to things (in my case I was only interested in [`tokio::io::Stdout`][tokio-stdout], [`tokio::io::Stdin`][tokio-stdin] and [`tokio::net::TcpStream`][tokio-tcpstream]) implement one or both of `AsyncRead` and `AsyncWrite`, but not the `Future`, `Sink` or `Stream` traits.
+In fact, there are lots of `poll_x` methods dotted around, so I realised I needed to figure out how to make use of them.

-My goal was simple—reading and writing single bytes at a time—so that is the focus of my example code, but adding things like buffering, or encoding/decoding the bytes into larger structures all felt much more achievable once I grasped the basics!
+My goal was simple—reading and writing single bytes at a time—so that is the focus of my example code, but adding things like buffering, or encoding/decoding the bytes into more complex structures all felt much more achievable once I grasped the basics!
+I'll look at each of the possible ways to convert these things:

+- `AsyncRead` to `Future`, for one-off reads
+- `AsyncRead` to `Stream`, for continuous reading
+- `AsyncWrite` to `Sink`, for continuous writing
+- `AsyncWrite` to `Future`, for one-off writing

+Complete code samples can be found [here][code].

+So, let's begin!

 ## Converting an `AsyncRead` to a `Future`, for one-off reads

-The most verbose way to turn a thing implementing AsyncRead into a future that emits a single byte is by manually implementing the `Future` trait on an appropriate type to do this for us:
+The most verbose way to turn a thing implementing AsyncRead into a future that emits a single byte when completed is by manually implementing the `Future` trait on an appropriate type to do this for us:

 ```rust
 struct ByteFuture<R>(R);